egecan12/Twitter-Clone-2024/Readme.md

 # Twitter Clone 2024

 This project is a simplified clone of Twitter, built for educational purposes.
 It allows users to register, login, post messages, and like/dislike posts.

+I am currently working on it to integrate more feautures.

 The project is built using Node.js, Express, MongoDB, and Pug for server-side rendering.

 ## Tech Stack